highcharts-academy/highcharts-academy-classroom-1-early-access-repository/README.md

 <img src="images/repository-url.png" alt="repository-url" width="70%">

-Now, create a folder where to host Highcharts Academy excercises, then open your terminal, go to the folder your created, and run the following command to clone the repository:
+Now, create a folder where to host Highcharts Academy exercises, then open your terminal, go to the folder you created, and run the following command to clone the repository:

 ```bash
 git clone <your-repository-url>